iq-coryp/documentation-testing/pages/guides/dropship-onboarding-guide.md

 Each Product must have an associated Classification Tree and Classification.

-For more details on this concept, see {{classificationconcept}}.
+For more details on this concept, see {{ClassificationTree_Concept}}.

-To get a list of Classifications based on your provided Classification Tree ID, see [Get Classification Tree by ID](/api/classification-tree/#getting-a-classification-tree)
+To get a list of Classifications based on your provided Classification Tree ID, see [Getting a Classification Tree](/api/classification-tree/#getting-a-classification-tree)

 ##### Example Request